How to Get Engagement in Spirit Wear Through a Design Contest

 One entry per student.

-Artwork must be original.
+The artwork must be original.

 Artwork should be primarily in school colors.